AxisCommunications/opc-ua-server-acap/README.md

 Attach an OPC UA client to the port set in the ACAP.
 The client will then be able to read the values (and their timestamps) from the ACAP's OPC UA server.

+> [!NOTE]
-The ACAP will also log the values in the camera's syslog.
+> The application will also log the values in the camera's syslog.

 ## License